clojuredocs/guides/articles/language/glossary.md

 Vars, atoms, refs, and agents are all reference types.
 They are mutable in the sense that you can change to what value they refer, and Clojure provides thread-safe mechanisms for doing so.

+### referential transparency

+An expression that will always return the same result for the values given, and can be substituted for the resulting value, without effecting the program.
+The advantage of referential transparent expressions is that they can be memoized, and be the subject of various compilier optimizations.